© 2025 Hawaiʻi Public Radio

 Some commission members were taken aback at the news as they were still in the process of evaluating the chief.

-However, the Honolulu City Charter says the Honolulu Police Commission has the authority of hiring and firing and some wondered about what appeared to be a bit of overreach.
+However, the Honolulu City Charter says the Honolulu Police Commission has the authority to hire and fire, and some wondered about what appeared to be a bit of overreach.

 Emails obtained by HPR show Moszkowicz rescinded his resignation five hours later on that same day he sent it to his bosses.

-The Honolulu Police Commission now has a list of more than a half a dozen candidates who have applied for the interim job, including some who were finalists during the last go around.
+The Honolulu Police Commission now has a list of more than half a dozen candidates who have applied for the interim job, including some who were finalists during the last go-around.

 The commission agenda will take up the interim selection as well as the process for selecting a new permanent chief.